 Your baby may have several tests to confirm hydrocephalus and look for the cause.
 Additional pictures of your baby’s brain will be taken by ultrasound and/or magnetic resonance imaging (MRI), to determine how severe the hydrocephalus is, and whether there are any additional problems with the brain.
 Additional genetic testing may be needed as well.

 Depending on your baby’s condition:

-A common treatment for congenital hydrocephalus is placing a ventriculoperitoneal shunt (VP shunt).
-A shunt redirects extra fluid inside of the brain to another part of the body, such as the abdomen, where it can be absorbed.
+Ventriculo-Peritoneal Shunt (VP Shunt): The neurosurgeon places a mechanical shunting device called a ventriculoperitoneal shunt (VP shunt) in your baby’s head.
+This shunt helps to drain the extra fluid inside of your baby’s brain and redirects the fluid to another part of your baby’s body such as the abdomen, where it can be absorbed.

-An alternative to shunt placement for the treatment of hydrocephalus in some patients is endoscopic third ventriculostomy (ETV).
-CSF leaves the brain through an opening made deep in the floor of the brain.
+Endoscopic Third Ventriculostomy (ETV) with Chorid Plexus Cauterization (CPC): An alternative to shunt placement for the treatment of hydrocephalus in some patients is endoscopic third ventriculostomy (ETV).
+The procedure creates an additional opening that allows CSF flow out of fluid spaces in the brain through an opening made deep in the floor of the brain.
 This procedure may be used in place of a shunt when hydrocephalus is caused by certain CSF flow blockages.

-After surgery, your baby will receive care in the hospital’s Neonatal Intensive Care Unit (NICU).
-Your baby will need to be on a breathing machine until he or she is fully recovered from surgery.
+After surgery, your baby will receive care in the Children’s Hospital Neonatal Intensive Care Unit (NICU).
+Your baby may need to be on a breathing machine until he or she is fully recovered from surgery.